-Samsung's New Galaxy S9 Has Super-Slow Mo And AR Emoji
+All Of The Random New Features In Samsung’s Galaxy S9

 The eyebrows are pretty good.
 Weird hairline, tho.

-Speaking of strange things the Galaxy S9 does with your face, the phone can now apply digital makeup from Covergirl and Sephora.
+Speaking of strange things the Galaxy S9 does with your face, the phone can now apply digital makeup from CoverGirl and Sephora.

-It’s part of the phone’s “new” Bixby upgrades, which are really just tools that are already available in the wild, but are now built-in to Bixby.
-In other words, the S9 — and especially its new Bixby capabilities — don’t feel like a huge upgrade from last year’s Galaxy device.
+It’s part of the phone’s “new” Bixby upgrades, which are really just tools that are already available in the wild, but are now built in to Bixby.
+In other words, the S9 — and especially its new Bixby capabilities — doesn’t feel like a huge upgrade from last year’s Galaxy device.

 A Samsung rep confirmed that users uninterested in false eyelashes and eyebrow pencils can turn off the makeup feature in Bixby settings, but could not confirm whether Samsung would receive affiliate fees if a Samsung customer purchased a product through Bixby.